jnk0le/random/pipeline cycle test/README.md

 Net gain is however positive due to one less instruction (e.g. `cmp`) in inner loops.

 ### MVE

+#### loads/stores

+scatter/gather doesn't support unaligned access

+load/store instructions can dual issue with scalar, only from younger slot, it also requires that during its latency window no scalar instructions are issued (1 cycle for normal, 2 for gather scatter)

+gather/scatter experience 1 extra stall cycle (each invocation) in fully vectorized code. cause unknown (only in synthetic scanario it is possible to fully pipeline it)

 ### other optimization tips